morriswa/salon-service/README.md

 Application stability and security can be enhanced by providing a layer between the UI and DB that abstracts away business logic and all sensitive configuration information.
-Additionally, thanks to the rich Java community, this Microsevice can take advantage of useful libraries to perform important operations more easily.<br>
+Additionally, thanks to the rich Java community, this Microservice can take advantage of useful libraries to perform important operations more easily.<br>
 These libraries include:
 - Java Database Connectivity Library (JDBC)
-  - provides several classes to easily connect to, query, and update an SQL databse.
+  - provides several classes to easily connect to, query, and update an SQL database.
 - Spring Framework
   - provides classes to create RESTful Web Services
   - provides a Security Filter that can be extensively configured